← Back to Blog

 The Damage: 15-30 minutes per worker per day.
 For a 5-person crew working 250 days/year at $35/hour, that's $10,937-$21,875 gone.

-πŸ’‘ The Fix Time capture that doesn't require manual entry.
+The Fix: Time capture that doesn't require manual entry.
 GPS clock-in/clock-out.
 Or voice-to-log that timestamps automatically.

 3. The "We Did That For Free?"
 Problem